Teachers at this south LA high school are picketing to get their students more resources

 He wishes Dorsey had more access to counselors and therapists.
 At times, he fills that role.
 He recalled one girl who apologized for being in a bad mood after her father was sent to prison.
 “These kids are suffering traumas in their lives, and who do they have to talk to?” he says, adding: “It almost becomes secondary to teaching them how to interpret literature or how to write a great sentence.
 It’s like, Are you okay, today?
 Are you feeling good?”

-As the mostly red-clad group made their way onto the train to head to the rally downtown, Darryl McKeller waited for the last stragglers to get aboard.
-McKeller, who has been teaching English in Los Angeles schools for more than two decades, including three years at Dorsey, wore black leather gloves and sunglasses with a red shirt over a black hooded sweatshirt as if he came from another era.
+As the mostly red-clad group made their way onto the train to head to the rally downtown, Darryl McKellar waited for the last stragglers to get aboard.
+McKellar, who has been teaching English in Los Angeles schools for more than two decades, including three years at Dorsey, wore black leather gloves and sunglasses with a red shirt over a black hooded sweatshirt as if he came from another era.

-McKeller, who runs a mentoring group for young black men, doesn’t mind a high class size but urged that the school needed more money to hire counselors to help with students’ social and emotional needs and academic futures.
-“Without proper mentoring and college counselors, students are at a major disservice,” McKeller says.
+McKellar, who runs a mentoring group for young black men, doesn’t mind a high class size but urged that the school needed more money to hire counselors to help with students’ social and emotional needs and academic futures.
+“Without proper mentoring and college counselors, students are at a major disservice,” McKellar says.
 “We’re not getting the kid that comes from a two-parent household.
 We’re getting the kid that didn’t eat last night.
 We’re getting a kid that didn’t have a bed last night.
 We’re getting the kid who’s wearing the same clothes for a week.”

 After around 40 minutes and two trains headed to downtown, the group from Dorsey High spilled out along with the many other teachers, students, parents, and supporters for the rally near city hall.
-“This is a moment in history where you can hit the reset button,” McKeller says.
+“This is a moment in history where you can hit the reset button,” McKellar says.
 “If that happens, the sky’s the limit.”
-As he rode the long escalator up from the train, McKeller raised his black-gloved fist in the air.
+As he rode the long escalator up from the train, McKellar raised his black-gloved fist in the air.
 He saw a revolution coming.

 Share your experiences with us